Updated: Dec 9, 2021

 Three weeks on after another repeat of the remedy:

 “So far so good!
 Since the last dose, just low level discomfort at my period but no need to curl up in pain as usual.
 Working with no difficulty.
-So maybe this homeopathy is more powerful that I thought.
+So maybe this homeopathy is more powerful than I thought.
 Impressed.”

 These two clients are not out of the woods yet, but they can definitely see a world beyond.
 Are their stories anectodal?
 Yes.
 A subjective patient experience?
 Yes.
 Dismissable?
 I can’t answer that.
 But if you had long Covid and your GP said it’s steroids, anti-depressants and a six month waiting list for group therapy… or a couple of hours with a homeopath, what will you decide?
-One will cost you nothing except a year or more of your life and a lot of time in NHS waiting rooms, the other will cost you less than a couple of weekly family food shops from Tesco’s.
+One will cost you nothing except a year or more of your life and a lot of time in NHS waiting rooms, the other will cost you way less than a couple of weeks family food shopping from Tesco’s.
 One day, just one day, the NHS might pick up the bill if evidence based medicine includes the patient’s experience.
 Here’s hoping.